HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

 *   checking re-building of vignette outputs ...
-ERROR
+NOTE
     ```
     Error(s) in re-building vignettes:
     --- re-building ‘Vig01-introduction-to-alpsnmr.Rmd’ using rmarkdown